Vman45/dropbox-share-it/README.md

 dropbox-share-it processes files or directories.

-When handling files, it copies it to the Dropbox Public folder and generates a shortened public link.
-When handling a directory, it firstly zips it then copies the zip file to the Dropbox Public folder.
+When handling files, it copies it to the Dropbox Public folder and generates a shortened public link in clipboard ready for a ctrl-v.
+When handling a directory, it firstly zips it then treats it as a file.

-This script was intended to be used as a file browser script.
+This script is intended to work as a file browser script.
 It was tested under Caja, Nautilus, and Thunar.

 In Caja, just copy it to: